MuhammadQuran17/isra36agent/README.md

 # isra36agent
-AI Agent that automatically rechecks AI generated code in isolated test environment
+AI Agent that automatically rechecks AI generated SQL in isolated test environment

 You can import `isra36_n8nAgent.json` file into your n8n.
 It is an embedded chat for the isra36 website, but you can pin input data and run it on your own n8n instance.